-All members of the Senior Leadership team: Mrs Cathy Grace (Acting Headteacher), Mrs Katie Biddle-Rawbone (Assistant Head) and Mrs Shabana Mazar (Acting Assistant Head) are all fully qualified DSLs as well as Mrs Lubna Shaheen (Inclusion Manager) and Miss Shanti Devi (Pastoral Manager) who are also fully trained DSLs.
+All members of the Senior Leadership team: Mrs Cathy Grace (Headteacher), Mrs Katie Biddle-Rawbone (Assistant Head) and Mrs Shabana Mazar (Acting Assistant Head) are all fully qualified DSLs as well as Mrs Lubna Shaheen (Inclusion Manager) and Miss Shanti Devi (Pastoral Manager) who are also fully trained DSLs.
 They undertake regular updates and supervision each term.

 How do we know that staff who work at Thornton are suitable to work with children?